kennytilton/matrix/cljc/matrix/README.md

 [By Johannes Rössel](https://commons.wikimedia.org/w/index.php?curid=5559952)

 The win?
-Fine-grained, gltch-free, transparent reactivity automatically extracted from declarative forms.
+Fine-grained, glitch-free, transparent reactivity automatically extracted from declarative forms.

 Too abstract?
 Here is how it looks/works [in a GUI](https://kennytilton.github.io/web-mx-quickstart/#/).